stevekochscience/sqlschool/_posts/2014-01-04-logical-operators.markdown

     SELECT *
       FROM tutorial.billboard_top_100_year_end
      WHERE year = 2013
-       AND (group_name ILIKE '%macklemore%' OR group_name ILIKE '%timberlake%')
+       AND ("group" ILIKE '%macklemore%' OR "group" ILIKE '%timberlake%')

 You will notice that the conditional statement `year = 2013` will be fulfilled for every row returned. `(or)` is treated like one separate conditional statement because it is in parentheses, so it must be satisfied in addition to the first statement of `year = 2013`.
 You can think of the rows selected as being either of the following: